3 Week South Africa Itinerary (+ Map)

 Where to stay in Plettenberg Bay

-Built in 1777, The Old Rectory has been converted into a chic and authentic boutique hotel.
-Close to the beach, you’ll be in a prime position to explore the best of Plettenberg Bay.
+The Old Rectory is an authentic boutique hotel that’s close to the beach – it’s in a prime position to explore the best of Plettenberg Bay.
 Within the hotel, you’ll find a gorgeous decked garden and a spa so it’s also perfect for downtime.

 Plettenberg Bay at a glance